atleysus/Utilities/README.md

-The is the best utilitys folder on github
+The is the best Utilities folder on github